dynatrace-perfclinics/dynatrace-getting-started/README.md

 ## Step 6: Extend Dynatrace with an Extension or App

 Learn more about building your own Dynatrace App based on AppEngine on the [Dynatrace Developer Portal](https://developer.dynatrace.com)

+Also explore the [(App) Dynatrace Hub](https://wkf10640.apps.dynatrace.com/ui/apps/dynatrace.hub/) with apps that are already available

 # Learn more ...